ibm-cloud-docs/storage-scale/scale-cem.md

     ldapsearch -x -LLL -b "ou=People,dc=ibmscale,dc=com" "(objectClass=posixAccount)" uid cn
     ```

     The OpenLDAP server is now configured and ready to use.
-You can add more users and groups by creating additional LDIF files and using the ldapadd command to import them into the directory.
+You can add more users and groups by creating additional LDIF files and by using the ldapadd command to import them into the directory.

 ## Step 2 -  Creating a User group in the OLDAP directory for users accessing the Scale cluster
 {: #creating-user-group-oldap-dir}

-Create a user group in the OLDAP directory which will consist of users who are supposed to get access to the Scale cluster.
+Create a user group in the OLDAP directory, which will consist of users who are supposed to get access to the Scale cluster.
 You use the `ldapadd` command to add an LDIF entry for the group
 to the LDAP directory.